thegrandblooms/Seattle_Real-Estate_Analysis/README.md

 ## Business Problem

-The problem here is, how do you decide which homes to buy/invest in?
-There is lots of opportunity in real-estate, but making decisions with an abundance of choice and information can be overwhelming.
+How do you decide which homes to buy or invest in?
+There is of course endless of opportunity in real-estate, but making decisions in such complex, multidimensional spaces can be overwhelming.
 We can't entirely automate the process, but we might be able to make tools and find predictors that make the decisionmaking easier for humans.

 ## Data